Huotes/CommitMaker/README.md

 Computers are like air conditioners: they stop working when you open Windows.

 In an average living room there are 1,242 objects Chuck Norris could use to kill you, including the room itself.

+Michael Sinz: “Programming is like sex... one mistake and you have to support it for the rest of your life.”